Progressive wear of the meniscus, mechanical symptoms and management strategies

 Conservative treatment forms the basis of management.
 It is based on:

-- L'adaptation of activitiesin order to limit excessive stress on the knee,
+- adapting activities to limit excessive stress on the knee,

-- a targeted rehabilitationaiming to restore mobility and stability,
+- targeted rehabilitation, aimed at restoring mobility and stability,

-- L'improved joint control and the movement pattern.
+- improvement of joint control and movement pattern.

 This approach allows for relieve symptoms in the majority of cases and to avoid surgery.